annwon603/cse-15L-report/lab-report3/index.md

 I will be researching four different command-line options for `find`

 1. `find -name`:This command is useful because it helps find the name of a specific file or a specific type of file.
-Then it prints it out which file
+The command then prints out which file.

 Example 1: